Chalet

 Towels and Bedding: Enough for all guests.
 Bedding is usually kept in the same room as the bed.
 Towels on top floor.

 Washing: There is a washing machine and tumble dryer in the downstairs apartment.
-This works on a separate electrical circuit which is unavailable for a few hours at lunchtime and early evening when power demand is highest.
+This works on a separate electrical circuit which is unavailable for a couple of hours between 11.00am and 12.50pm, and early evening when power demand is highest.
 The washing machine will restart once it has power.

 TV and Internet: The TV is not in a great place at the moment so please don't leave the window behind it open so there isn't an accident!
 Underneath the TV is the 5G Router - we'll send the password.
 There is also a Sony PS5 which can play 4k and BluRay etc - some DVDs are upstairs on the top floor.